hety0p/VerCon/README.md

 Hello moderation team!
 I hope you guys are doing well!!

+I already have applied for VerCon through @Jibrish, he said it was a high effort application and you tend to return the favor in kind, but he said he needs a modmail regardless, therefore I'm writing this message.

 I've been told by Jibirsh, that since he's read my request, he will just push this straight to the "logs part", so I'm not sure if I should re-write the first parts of the request, but I will be writing them again, just in case you're not Jibrish who is reading this right now.

 <img width="1080" height="899" alt="image" src="https://github.com/user-attachments/assets/a2bc0b3e-d251-487d-ac71-303b8bcbaef7" />